 - further operations and visualization

-To preview the data, only the dataset metadata must be downloaded.
+To access the data, only the dataset metadata must be downloaded.
 Xarray does this automatically when you access a Zarr dataset:

 import xarray as xr